Skip to main content

 Specialization

-The MSIM program offers elective courses in six areas of specialization that are in high demand among employers.
+The MSIM program offers elective courses in seven areas of specialization that are in high demand among employers.
 Three specializations are available to online students.

 Tracks